2006 – 2012

 This property north of Antwerp is historically called “De Wilden Hoek” (The Wild Corner).
 It is 9ha and went through a history of uniting, subdividing and reuniting.
 The classical plant palette of the region is flourishing: beech, Scotch Pine, linden, oak, birch, but also the colonising Rhododendron ponticum, sweet gale, willow, etc.

-The garden is developed within forested boundaries to the north, south and west, which protects it from street noise and neighbouring houses.
+This private garden in Kapellen is developed within forested boundaries to the north, south and west, which protects it from street noise and neighbouring houses.
 The conditions to obtain a building permit contained the restoration of the aging boundaries with new material.
 Some interesting trees were present on site like an alignment of Liquidambar, and a lot of interesting specimen shrubs in the south forest f.i.
 Hamamelis, Azalea, Pieris and Kalmia groups.

 The natural mixture of formal elements around the houses and a more naturalistic language in the open landscape come over as very spontaneous and merging well.
 The circular pond functions as a visual gate way between the two houses, as the perspective is pinched by the larger tree groups.
 This tension between the loosely historically implemented features is a very pleasant experience, and the sequencing between open and closed spaces a true discovery ride.